Actions

 cropped selection showing only spin dash sprites

-Then, head over to Flex 2 again, select the "Project" tab, click on the "Sonic" object under the "Common" folder, load it, and then head back to the "Mappings" tab.
+Head over to Flex 2, select the "Project" tab, click on the "Sonic" object under the "Common" folder, load it, and then head back to the "Mappings" tab.
 Click on the Import Spritesheet button (or pressing "s" (lowercase) on your keyboard) and select the Spin Dash sprite you have saved.
 You should see a screen that looks like this:

 importing spin dash sprites in Flex 2 part 1